Your London fintech outgrew its no-code app the moment compliance asked about the audit log

 How to choose a developer in London

 Hire a team that has shipped a regulated app through App Store financial-services review and can prove it.
 Ask specifically how they implement SCA, where they'd host data, and how they'd pass a bank's penetration test, because those answers separate genuine fintech builders from template assemblers.
 The right partner discusses security architecture before screens.
-Coordinate the app with your custom CRM, custom software, and business intelligence dashboard so the mobile experience pulls from your real systems rather than a parallel data silo.
+Coordinate the app with your custom CRM, custom software, and business intelligence (BI) dashboard so the mobile experience pulls from your real systems rather than a parallel data silo.

 - !They've never shipped an SCA-compliant app; ask for a regulated fintech reference